ladderlogix/PKTBypass/README.md

  [![HitCount](https://hits.dwyl.com/sglombicki/PKTBypass.svg?style=flat-square)](http://hits.dwyl.com/sglombicki/PKTBypass)
-# PKTBypass
+# Packet Tracer Activity Password Bypass
-This bypass the password on packet tracer quiz files
+This bypass the password on packet tracer quiz files.
+This Can be used to recover cisco packet tracer file passwords.

 ## How I found it
 Searching for the string "Please enter your password:".
 I notice a jz right before it.
 I patch this in ghidra to a jmp